acwatson/Angular7CodeExercises/README.md

 ## Exercises

-  1. Implement all of the steps marked with "TODO" comments in the "seatClicked" method of app.component.ts.
+  1. Implement all of the steps marked with "TODO" comments in app.component.ts.

-  1. As a bonus, add unit tests to app.component.spec.ts that will test your code changes from the previous step.
+  1. As a bonus, add unit tests for the reservation search service

 ## Development server